Freelance With a US LLC 2026 | Should I Have an LLC as a Freelancer? | USLLCGlobal

 Professional credibilityPerceived as individualPerceived as business

-Difficulty to set upNone1-3 days with formation service
+Difficulty to set upNoneSame-day with a ready-made LLC

 Contract negotiationYou sign personallyLLC signs — personal liability limited